 White

-Ray Davies, a founding member of The Parliaments, began his musical journey in the mid-1950s singing in the back of a barbershop.
-His deep, resonant bass voice helped the group gain early recognition within the burgeoning R&B scene.
+Ray Davies, a founding member of The Parliaments, launched his musical journey in the mid-1950s, harmonizing in the back room of a local barbershop.
+His powerful, resonant bass voice quickly attracted attention, helping The Parliaments gain recognition in the emerging R&B scene.

 Height: